Frequently Asked Questions

 - Blue Cross Blue Shield of New Mexico (BCBSNM),

 - United HealthCare,

 - True Health New Mexico (THNM), and

 If you’re unsure whether your plan covers speech therapy then you can give your insurance company a call.

-Please note I am no longer able to accept Presbyterian and Molina plans.
+Please note I am not able to accept Aetna, Presbyterian, Cigna, and Molina plans.

 Q: What is a Speech-Language Pathologist?